boazbk/crypto/lec_17_SFE.md

-__Fairness, guaranteed output delivery:__ The definition above does not attempt to protect against "denial of service" attacks, in the sense that the adversary is allowed, even in the ideal case, to prevent the honest parties from receiving their outputs.
+* __Fairness, guaranteed output delivery:__ The definition above does not attempt to protect against "denial of service" attacks, in the sense that the adversary is allowed, even in the ideal case, to prevent the honest parties from receiving their outputs.
-As mentioned above, without honest majority this is essential for simlar reasons to the  issue we discussed in [lecture 7 on bitcoin](http://www.boazbarak.org/cs127/chap07_hash_functions.pdf)  why achieving consensus is hard if there isn't a honest majority.
+As mentioned above, without honest majority this is essential for simlar reasons to the  issue we discussed in [our lecture on bitcoin](http://www.boazbarak.org/cs127/chap07_hash_functions.pdf)  why achieving consensus is hard if there isn't a honest majority.
 When there is an honest majority, we can achieve the property of _guaranteed output delivery_, which offers protection against such "denial of service" attacks.
 Even when there is no guaranteed output delivery, we might want the property of _fairness_, whereas we guarantee that if the honest parties don't get the output then neither does the adversary.
 There has been extensive study of fairness and there are protocols achieving  variants on it under various computational and setup assumptions.

-__The many variants of multiparty secure computation:__  This is just one simple definition and many variants have been studied in the literature.
-These include different network models (e.g., a broadcast channel, non-private networks, and even [no authentication](https://eprint.iacr.org/2007/464)), different setup assumptions (e.g., public key infrastructure, common reference string, "plain vanilla" no setup, and more), different adversarial powers (e.g., computationally unbounded, bounded and malicious, "honest but curious", "covert"), limits on adversary's ability to control parties (e.g., honest majority, smaller fraction of parties or particular patterns of control, adaptive vs static corruption).
+* __Network models:__  The current definition assumes we have a set of $k$ parties with known identities with pairwise secure (confidential and authenticated) channels between them.
+Other network models studies  include  broadcast channel, non-private networks, and even [no authentication](https://eprint.iacr.org/2007/464)).

+* __Setup assumptions:__ The definition does not assume a trusted third party, but people have studied  different setup assumptions including a public key infrastructure, common reference string, and more.

+* __Adversarial power:__ It turns out that under certain condition, it can be possible to obtain secure multiparty computation with respect to adversaries that have unbounded computational power (so called "information theoretic security").
+People have also studies different variants of adversaries including "honst but curious" or "passive adversaries", as well as "covert" adversaries that only deviate from the protocol if they won't be caught.
+Other settings studied limit the  adversary's ability to control parties (e.g., honest majority, smaller fraction of parties or particular patterns of control, adaptive vs static corruption).

-In particular, the definition displayed above are for _standalone execution_ which is known not to automatically imply security with respect to _concurrent composition_, where many copies of the same protocol (or different protocols) could be executed simultaneously.
+* __Concurrent compositions:__  The definition displayed above are for _standalone execution_ which is known not to automatically imply security with respect to _concurrent composition_, where many copies of the same protocol (or different protocols) could be executed simultaneously.
 This opens up all sorts of new attacks.[^grandmasters]  See  [Yehuda Lindell's thesis](http://u.cs.biu.ac.il/~lindell/thesis.html) (or  [this  updated version](http://u.cs.biu.ac.il/~lindell/LNCSmonograph.html)) for more.
 A very general notion known as "UC security" (which stands for "Universally  Composable" or maybe "Ultimate Chuck") has been proposed to achieve security in these settings, though at a price of additional setup assumptions, see [here](http://www.cs.tau.ac.il/~canetti/materials/ICALP08.pdf) and [here](http://eprint.iacr.org/2007/475).

+* __Communication:__ The communication cost for [MPCthm](){.ref} can be proportional to the size of the circuit that computes $F$.
+This can be a very steep cost, especially when computing over large amounts of data.
+It turns out that we can sometimes avoid this cost using fully homomorphic encryption or other techniques.

-__Efficiency vs. generality:__ While this theorem tells us that essentially every protocol problem can be solved _in principle_, its proof will almost never yield a protocol you actually want to run since it has enormous efficiency overhead.
+* __Efficiency vs. generality:__ While [MPCthm](){.ref}  tells us that essentially every protocol problem can be solved _in principle_, its proof will almost never yield a protocol you actually want to run since it has enormous efficiency overhead.
 The issue of efficiency is the biggest reason why secure multiparty computation has so far not had a great many practical applications.
 However, researchers have been showing more efficient tailor-made protocols for particular problems of interest, and there has been steady progress in making those results more practical.
 See [the slides and videos from this workshop](http://crypto.biu.ac.il/5th-biu-winter-school) for more.

 [^argument]: Actually, if we want to be pedantic, this is what's known as a zero knowledge _argument_ system since soundness is only guaranteed against efficient provers.
 However, this distinction is not important in almost all applications.